 Ivan’s interest in early music dates from his child years when he was performing as descant with the Moscow Madrigal ensemble.
 Later on, he learns to play cornetto, organ and organetto (early Renaissance portable organ), first by self-tuition, then by taking lessons from the world-class musicians such as W. Dongois (2010, 2011, 2012), J. Tubery (2011, 2013), G. P?rez (2011, 2012, 2013).
 Then, in 2009 he creates Alta Capella, the first Russian early music ensemble playing historical wind instruments.
 With this ensemble he performs, in several concert programmes, an immense instrumental and vocal repertoire ranging from XIII to XVII centuries.
 In 2011 he creates La Renaissance International festival of music and dance in Moscow.
 He invites to Moscow the best European interpreters on various period instruments, to give open master-classes followed by public performances with the participants.

-In 2012 was project assistant of the N.I.
-Satz Moscow Music Theatre for Children production of E. de’ Cavalieri Rappresentazione di anima, et di corpo (artistic director — A. Lawrence-King; special prize of the “Golden Mask” National Theatre Award jury, 2013).
-In 2014-2015 also worked as assistant to Vladimir Jurowski (incl. a concert version of R. Strauss’ “Salomé”), with his Alta Capella ensemble, he participated in Vladimir Jurowski’s concert programmes juxtaposing Romantic repertoire with thematically related Renaissance and Baroque pieces.
+In 2012, Ivan was engaged as project assistant of A. Lawrence-King in his stage production of E. de’ Cavalieri’s opera «Rappresentazione di anima, et di corpo» in the N. Satz Childrens’ Music Theatre, Moscow; the next year, this work received special prize of the “Golden Mask” National Theatre contest.
+In 2014-2015 also worked as assistant to Vladimir Jurowski (incl. a concert version of R. Strauss’ “Salom?”), with his Alta Capella ensemble, he participated in Vladimir Jurowski’s concert programmes juxtaposing Romantic repertoire with thematically related Renaissance and Baroque pieces.